Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 1. Coordinate with the site to prevent new sessions from starting in the services listed (BOS, CFS, CRUS, FAS, NMD).

-    In version Shasta v1.4, there is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.
+    There is currently no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

 1. Validate CSM Health

    Run the CSM health checks to ensure that everything is working properly before the upgrade starts.
+It is always best to perform all possible health checks.
+Be sure to run the validation procedures appropriate for your **current** CSM version.

-   Some of the CSM health checks, such as booting the barebones image on the compute nodes, could be skipped.
+   **NOTE**: Booting the barebones image on the compute nodes may be skipped if all compute nodes are currently running application workloads.
+However, **it is recommended to do this test if possible**, because it validates that boot services are still working properly.

-   See the `CSM Install Validation and Health Checks` procedures **`in the CSM 0.9 documentation`**.
+   * If upgrading **from CSM 1.0 (Shasta 1.5)**, follow the [Validate CSM Health](../operations/validate_csm_health.md) procedures.

-   **`IMPORTANT:`** The validation procedures in the CSM 1.0 documentation are not all intended to work on CSM 0.9.
+   * If upgrading **from CSM 0.9 (Shasta 1.4)**, see the [CSM Install Validation and Health Checks](https://github.com/Cray-HPE/docs-csm/blob/release/0.9/008-CSM-VALIDATION.md) procedures **`in the CSM 0.9 documentation`**.
+The validation procedures in the CSM 1.0 documentation are not all intended to work on CSM 0.9.

 1. Validate Lustre Health